What is induction-ready cookware? This is a question that many people may have, especially those who are unfamiliar with the term “Induction ready”.

 If you have any of these types of cookware, you can still use them on an induction cooktop by using an induction adapter plate.

-Can you use cookware non induction cookware on induction stove?
+Can you use cookware non-induction cookware on an induction stove?

 Yes, you can use non induction cookware on an induction stove by using an adapter plate.
 An adapter plate is a flat piece of metal that you can place on top of your non-induction cookware to make it compatible with induction cooking.